Planning Committee explained

 Our Planning Committee meets every four weeks in public to consider planning applications.

-Senior planning officers determine about 98 per cent of planning applications under delegated powers.
+Senior planning officers determine the majority of planning applications under delegated powers.
 Therefore, the committee will only consider major or controversial applications.

 Public speaking at Planning Committee

 If you objected to an application and the planning officer's recommendation is to grant permission, you may have the opportunity to speak at the Planning Committee.
 See public speaking at Planning Committee advice note [PDF | 233KB] for full details.
 We write to any objectors about a week before the meeting to inform you that the committee will consider the application.

 Only those who have sent individual written objections can speak at Planning Committee.
 Organisers of petitions or an elected spokesperson can represent the objections of all those who have signed a petition against a planning application.

 When you have been contacted, then you must tell us in advance at least 48 hours before the scheduled meeting time.

 There is a time limit for speakers, which is normally three minutes in total for all objectors and three minutes for the applicant to respond.

 Time limits may vary where a parish or town council wishes to speak or at the discretion of the chairman.